Tim-Hofmeester/mostela-dieren/README.md

 <b>Data</b>

-The occ- file contain the detection history and covariate data as used in the manuscript.
+The occ- files contain the detection history and covariate data as used in the manuscript.
+The weasel-activity-data contains the time of detection data needed for the activity pattern analysis.

+The analysis is split in two R-scripts:
-The R-script contains the description of the model and code to run the model using the different MSocc- files.
+Occ-Mostela-Dieren-MS.R contains the description of the model and code to run the occupancy model using the different occ- files.
+Activity-analysis-Mostela-Dieren-MS.R contains the code needed to run the activity analysis using the weasel-activity-data file.